SairamNaragoni/Blog-CMS/README.md

 open `contact.php` and change `$to = your-mail@gmail.com`.</br>
 `contact.php` won't work,if you cant set up SMTP. </br>

-As of database, Create a database named `blog`
-And Import the sql file `blog.sql` file and you are good to go.
+As of database, Create a database named `blog` in PHPmyAdmin And Import the sql file `blog.sql` and you are good to go.

 ## Features Of the Blog: ##